UIM-Community/perluim/README.md

 # Contribution welcome

-- Better UMP class (to do action on the REST API, and switch UMP if needed).
+- Better UMP class (to do action on the REST API, and switch UMP if needed, HTTP request etc..).
-- Update code syntax / algorithm.
 - Add event system to each class (like event Emitter).
 - Rework getCfg from probe.pm
 - Add new feature to probe.pm (like searching a key/section into a pds file).